cPanel and WHM release urgent patches for three security flaws

 Technical details of the fixed vulnerabilities 🛡️

-The patch that arrives right after the mid-morning coffee ☕
+The patch that arrives just after the mid-morning coffee ☕

-As always, cPanel developers wait until your server is running like clockwork to remind you that three security holes have been open since the last version.
+As always, cPanel developers wait until you have the server running like clockwork to remind you that three security holes have been open since the last version.
 Now it's time to apply the patch, pray that nothing breaks, and explain to your boss why last night's backups didn't include that critical database.
 All on a Tuesday morning.